 Similar to much of our legal history, the idea of having a grand jury traveled across the ocean from England.
 The idea was incorporated in the Fifth Amendment to the United States Constitution.
 Later, Texas incorporated the idea of having a grand jury into its own constitution.
 The Constitution of 1876 requires a grand jury indictment for prosecution of a felony.
 Unlike felony cases, misdemeanor offenses need not undergo the grand jury process.

-Most of the time, a prosecutor addresses grand jurors by reciting the relevant facts of the case so that the jury can decide whether there is probable cause to indict the defendant.
+Most of the time, a prosecutor addresses grand jurors by reciting the relevant facts of the case so that the grand jurors jury can decide whether there is probable cause to indict the defendant.
 Additionally, evidence can be presented through use of documents and testimony of witnesses.
 The accused may also be called to testify.
 Witnesses can be questioned by the prosecutor and grand jurors when called upon.

 Article 20.011 lists those who may be present in a jury room while the jury is conducting proceedings: